One Shocker Family Handbook

 Wichita.edu/ar

-An active mind needs a health body, so encourage your student to find ways of relieving stress, keeping active and staying healthy.
-Suggest taking a fitness class, getting a massage at the Heskett Center or getting a mental health check up at Counseling and Prevention Services.
+Wellness is a necessary part of student success, so encourage your student to find ways of relieving stress, keeping active and staying healthy.
+Suggest taking a fitness class, getting a massage at the Heskett Center or receiving a mental health services at Counseling and Psychological Services.

 Student Accommodations & Testing